 Granted, owing money to multiple people can have a psychological effect on people.
 If you’re like this, then you’ll want to use the debt snowball method, which prioritizes your smallest debt first.
 Using our example from above, you would focus on the line of credit first while making the minimum payment to your other debts.
 The idea is that by eliminating your smallest debt first, you’ll be encouraged to pay off the rest of your debts.

-Use a low interest credit card
+Use a low interest or balance transfer credit card

 As mentioned, the typical credit card interest rate is 19.99%.
 However, the best low interest credit cards offer interest rates that are substantially lower.

 You likely won’t get many benefits compared to the best travel rewards credit cards, but one major benefit you’ll get is the ability to balance transfer.
 That means you can transfer your existing debt to your new low interest credit card which would instantly reduce the amount of interest you pay every month.
-Here are two cards you’ll want to consider:
+Here are three cards you’ll want to consider:

 With a balance transfer rate of 1.99% for the first 6 months (8.99% after), the American Express Essential Credit Card is one of the most popular low interest credit cards on the market for obvious reasons.
 There’s no annual fee for this card and you’ll still get access to American Express Invites.
 This is arguably, the best low interest credit card on the market.